Let Omega Health Be!

 (Image Source, Hello, Goodbye Promo)

-The healthcare sector and similarly the healthcare REIT sector, is by no means in recovery mode, or do we fully understand how AHCA or Brexit for that matter may affect Omega and others.
+The healthcare sector and, similarly, the healthcare REIT sector are by no means in recovery mode, or do we fully understand how AHCA or Brexit for that matter may affect Omega and others.
 In times of trouble, rely on fundamentals and good businesses.
 The healthcare industry will only expand, and not to harp on the baby boomer numbers as many have before me, but the numbers don't lie.
 The baby boomer generation is retiring and growing older, and many of them will opt for utilizing the services Omega manages.

 (Chart Source: U.S. Census)

-It's important to remember, that currently Omega has a 2.9 rating, which is of the strong hold variety.
-I am personally satisfied to pick up shares whenever Omega drops below 32, but I know many shareholders and analysts are fairly comfortable picking up shares between the past 52 week variance.
+It's important to remember that currently, Omega has a 2.9 rating, which is of the strong hold variety.
+I am personally satisfied to pick up shares whenever Omega drops below 32, but I know many shareholders and analysts are fairly comfortable picking up shares between the past 52-week variance.
 With Omega's continued growth trajectory and yield, my health has never been better, and I imagine it to be good for years to come!

 Disclosure: I am/we are long OHI.